lightonai/fast-plaid/README.md

 show_progress: bool = True (optional)
     If set to `True`, a progress bar will be displayed during the search operation.
 ```

+## Contributing

+Any contributions to FastPlaid are welcome!
+If you have ideas for improvements, bug fixes, or new features, please open an issue or submit a pull request.
+We are particularly interested in:

+- Re-computing centroids when using the `.update()` method to maintain optimal performance.
+- Additional algorithms for multi-vector search.
+- New search outputs formats for better integration with existing systems.